gonmf/dakilang/README.md

 - `rand(Answer)` - Unifies with a random floating point value between 0 and 1
 - `type(Input, Answer)` - Unifies with the string literal of the name of the data type of Input: `'string'`, `'integer'` or `'float'`
 - `print(Input, Answer)` - Print the Input to the console; unifies with the string literal `'yes'`
-- `time(Answer)` - Unifies with the number of milliseconds since the UNIX epoch
+- `time(Answer)` - Unifies with the integer number of milliseconds since the UNIX epoch
-- `time(Input, Answer)` - Unifies with the number of milliseconds since the UNIX epoch; the input is just used as a requirement to enforce order of execution
+- `time(Input, Answer)` - Unifies with the integer number of milliseconds since the UNIX epoch; the input is just used as a requirement to enforce order of execution

 Operator clauses cannot be overwritten or retracted with clauses with the same name and arity.
 They also only unify with some data types - for instance an arithmetic clause will not unify with string arguments.
 Illegal arguments, like trying to divide by 0, also do not unify.